A story from

 Elms flower right after silver maples.
 Look for elm flowers before the leaves are out.
 Each tree has both male and female flowers.
 Like silver maples, they use timing to avoid self-pollination — on any given tree the male pollen is ready before the female flowers.

 Elms release their pollen to the wind, which carries it to female flowers.
 After pollination, it takes about 30 days for the seeds — those pale green, fringed disks that hang in clusters — to mature.
 Seeds can be carried on the wind for a quarter of a mile, although they can be carried by water for miles before getting waterlogged.
 Seed fall is usually complete by early June.
 If seeds have landed in good spots, they will germinate in just a few days.

-Above: Male catkins of a swamp white oak.
-(Katy Chayka, minnesotawildf lowers.info)
+Top: Male catkins of a swamp white oak.
+(Katy Chayka, minnesotawildflowers.info)

-Swamp white oak acorns mature from female f lowers pollinated by male catkins high in the tree.
+Above right: Swamp white oak acorns mature from female flowers pollinated by male catkins high in the tree.
 (Paul Wray, Iowa State University, Bugwood.org)

-Right: Male elm flowers (Paul Wray, Iowa State University, Bugwood.org)
+Right: Male elm flowers. (both Paul Wray, Iowa State University, Bugwood.org)

 The Dutch elm disease epidemic has benefited the hackberry (Celtis occidentalis), another grand tree of the floodplain, which has filled the gaps left by elms in many areas.
 Hackberry flowers appear in early spring and are quite tiny.
 Male and female flowers occupy the same branchlet, males at the bottom and females — which look like the heads of green caterpillars sporting soft green antennae — at the very top.
 These trees, too, are wind pollinated.

 Top left: Female cottonwood developing seed.
 (Dave Powell, USDA Forest Service)